noahehall/theBookOfNoah/web_technologies/core/css/_css.md

     - sitemap and wireframe creation
       - how the content and features in the scope will interrelate and their hierarchy/relationship
       - wireframe:
-      - tools: balsamiq, webflow, moqups, sketch, axure, slickplan, writemaps, mindnode
+      - tools: webflow, all the other shit costs, fuck them
     - content creation
       - creating content for individual pages
       - tools: